MoAD is open. There may be building works during your visit. Learn more

 The question of dual citizenship and eligibility to sit in parliament was a hot topic in 2017.

-Several members, some high profile, had their citizenship and right to be parliamentarians challenged.
+Several Members of Parliament, some high profile, had their citizenship and right to be parliamentarians challenged.
 There are a number of factors that make you ineligible.
 Here they are.

 Having dual citizenship

-This is the clause that caused Senators Ludlam and Waters to resign, and hung over Barnaby Joyce, Senator Roberts, and others.
-Ludlam was born in New Zealand and had not renounced their New Zealand citizenship.
+This is the clause that caused Senators Ludlam and Waters to resign, and hung over Barnaby Joyce, Senator Roberts and others.
+Ludlam was born in New Zealand and had not renounced his New Zealand citizenship.
 Joyce was born in Tamworth but his father was born in New Zealand.
 Waters was born in Canada and was still a Canadian citizen.
-Other people who were declared ineligible under this clause include Bob Wood (Nuclear Disarmament Party 1988) and Heather Hill (One Nation, 1999).
+Other people who were declared ineligible under this clause include Bob Wood (Nuclear Disarmament Party, 1988) and Heather Hill (One Nation, 1999).

 Joyce indicated he would fight the case in the High Court.
 He, and others, argued that being a citizen through birth does not constitute 'allegiance', as they had lived in Australia their whole lives and felt no connection to other nations.
 However, the High Court ruled unanimously that Joyce was in breach of section 44 of the Constitution.